-Multi CDN is a strategy of using more than one CDN provider in order to further improve latency, uptimes and cost efficiency on a global scale.
+Multi CDN is a strategy of using more than one CDN (Content Delivery Network) provider in order to further improve latency, uptimes and cost efficiency on a global scale.

 With Multi CDN, website content is distributed and delivered across multiple CDN providers.
 With each CDN provider’s availability, website latency is further reduced for more users in various geographic regions.